GAN-Canonical/iot-gui-snaps/README.md

     2021-10-28T14:39:21Z fork-and-rename-me.neverputt[6714]: Failure to initialize SDL (Could not initialize UDEV) ...

-All these WARNING message give the clue:
+All these WARNING message give the clue, connect the missing interfaces and manually start the daemon:

     /snap/fork-and-rename-me/current/bin/setup.sh

-After which you should see the "Bomber" start.
-You can configure the active game using the `daemon` snap configuration:

-    snap set fork-and-rename-me daemon=neverputt
+    snap start fork-and-rename-me.neverputt

+You should see Neverputt starting.
+And, of course, you can also run the Mastermind game:

     snap set fork-and-rename-me daemon=mastermind

+I've shown all the steps needed to get your snap running on a device.
+The next thing to do would be to publish the application to the Snap Store.
+There's nothing special about IoT graphics here, so I'll skip that and move on to a closer examination of the snapcraft recipe used by this snap.

 ## Snap Packaging GUIs for the Internet of Things